vjrdnti/machine-reading-comprehension/README.md

 scope:
 train the model to adjust parameters based on question type and passage type complete semantic analysis of it, in order to have the best result might as well train a neural network, to adjust parameters based on question analysis and passage analysis.

+V2:
+bert similarity and tfidf used instead of ngrams and tfidf